opensumi/docs/docs/develop/how-to-contribute.en.md

 After handling the code conflicts, submit the code to your repository, and then you can go to [opensumi/core](https://github.com/opensumi/core/pulls) to submit your PR at any time.

 Note: The default `opensumi/core` also contains a lot of GitHub Actions.
-If you don't want to execute these Actions, you can go to `https://github.com/<<Your Username>>/core/settings/actions` Close the corresponding Actions.
+If you don't want to execute these Actions, you can go to `https://github.com/<<Your Username>>/core/settings/actions` to close the corresponding Actions.

 ### Build